tonghuikang/sutd-term4/OPTI/wk8-flow.md

   - If a directed edge from the source is zero, remove.
   - If a directed edge to the tap is zero, remove.

-Terminate the algorithm when there are no more directed path from the source to the tap.
+Terminate the algorithm when there are no more directed paths from the source to the tap.
 The complexity of the algorithm depends on the choice of augmenting paths.

-Add $n$ to the current flow value and update the path.
 The backflow capacity needs to be decreased if used (from 10 to 9 in the example below).

 <img src="assets/Screenshot 2019-11-04 at 12.52.50 PM.png" alt="Screenshot 2019-11-04 at 12.52.50 PM" style="zoom:50%;" />